Nimalz/Dos_Jyakenn/README.md

-# This is a Dos Game made with c
+# This is a Dos Game made with C